Michael0520/blog/content/4.leetcode/grind-013-278-first-bad-version.md

 ---
-title: '[Easy] 278.
-First Bad Version'
+title: Easy 278.
+First Bad Version
-date: '2025-01-26'
-description: 'In this blog I will share a solution to the First Bad Version problem'
+description: In this blog I will share a solution to the First Bad Version problem
-image: /blogs-img/leetcode-grind-75.png
-alt: First Bad Version solution
-ogImage: /blogs-img/leetcode-grind-75.png
-tags: ['leetcode', 'javascript']
-published: true
+date: 2025-01-26 23:00:00
 ---

 ## First Bad Version